abessiari/my-google-collab/README.md

 ## <a name="quickstart"></a>Quick Start

 - [ ] Assumes you have completed the installation.
-- [ ] Assumes you have created a user
+- [ ] Assumes you have created an <i>admin</i> user to access sense-o portal during the installation.

 TODO Example driver and creating an instance.